THE BEST 5 RESUME WRITING TIPS FOR MARKETING JOBS

 I know two things about you:

 - ONE.
-You just searched on Google to find information and advice about how to write a resume.
+You just searched on Google for information or advice about how to write a resume.
 I know that because I can see on Google Analytics the traffic for this page comes from Google searchers.

 - TWO.
 You are not sure about your resume.